 The origin of this expression is unclear.
 Why is a sock being put in ‘it,’ and what does the ‘it’ in the phrase refer to anyways?
 While it may have been different when the phrase first originated, today, the ‘it’ generally refers to a person’s mouth.

 Thus, the imagery for this idiom is that if someone is being annoying (either by talking too much or by making a bunch of noise), then a sock is shoved into their mouths to shut them up.
 While I’m not going to try this out for myself, I would say that having a sock put into anyone’s mouth would quiet them down in a heartbeat; it would make it difficult to talk at all.

-However, recordings of this expression show it began to pop up at least as early as 20th century, and it was already sporting the meaning it has today.
-For example, the Western Mail, printed in 1919, wrote the following:
+Anyways, this expression goes back to at least the early 20th century, and the meaning looks to be the same.
+For example, the Western Mail newspaper, printed in 1919, wrote the following:

-* Will you put a sock in it already, I told you that I'd take the garbage out later when the temperature cools off.
+- Will you put a sock in it already?
+I already told you that I’ll take the garbage out later tonight!

-* Jake had difficulty studying in the library because of the loud typing that was going on in the background, so he approached the noisy offenders and told them to place a sock in it.
+- Jake was having a hard time studying in the library because someone was typing obnoxiously loud on a nearby computer.
+So he approached the noisy offender and told them to put a sock in it.

 Note: The origins for many common phrases are not known.
 When this happens, there may be theories that exist that talk about how a phrase possibly originated.
 If there are, I’ll (usually) list these theories on the page.
 Or, instead, I might just include the oldest known appearance of the phrase in writing.